ZeWang42/Swarmchestrate-Decentralised-Auto-Scaling/README.md

 ## 1. VM cluster creation
 Create a cluster of VM.
 Requirements:

 Memory > 2GB

-All TCP traffic
+Allow all TCP traffic

-All UDP traffuc
+Allow all UDP traffic

 Clone this repostory to the master VM
 Github key should be copied first